kowal/filmdb/README.md

 [![Code Climate](https://codeclimate.com/github/kowal/filmdb.png)](https://codeclimate.com/github/kowal/filmdb)
 [![Codeship Status for kowal/movies_report](https://www.codeship.io/projects/4f92a8e0-bce3-0130-8880-5ea7310bec9c/status?branch=master)](https://www.codeship.io/projects/4462)

+**This project is work in progress..**

+## What is this?

-Simple tool for building movies report.
+Simple tool for fetching movies stats.
 Provides CLI app and API to be used in other applications.

-Work in progress..
+The idea is to provide tool which can:

+* Fetch movie titles from various Sources - for example IMDB chart page
+* For each title, fetch ratings from multple Services and calculate averages

 ## CLI